 We are dedicated to providing comprehensive care for transplant recipients and living donors before, after and during transplantation.
 Our team saves lives every day while taking on some of the toughest, highest-risk cases.

 Why Choose Us?

 As the only academic medical center in the region, we provide the most comprehensive array of care options for patients who receive kidney transplants, including leading-edge surgical techniques, minimally invasive robotic surgery for living donors and innovative immunosuppression treatments.
-We also consider transplant candidates over 70 years of age and offer steroid avoidance for many patients.
+We also consider transplant candidates over age 70 and offer steroid avoidance for many patients.

 Living Kidney Donation

-Hepatitis C transplants — Thanks to new medications for hepatitis C, we can transplant some kidneys from patients with the hepatitis c into patients without hepatitis C. We can then treat the kidney recipient for the disease after the transplant.
+Hepatitis C transplants: Thanks to new medications for hepatitis C, we can transplant some kidneys from patients with hepatitis C into patients without hepatitis C. We can then treat the kidney recipient for the disease after the transplant.
 This can decrease time on the waiting list with minimal risk.

 BMI over 40: We treat patients with a body mass index (BMI) over 40 with pre-surgical approval and offer a free weight loss class.

 Age over 70: We consider transplant candidates over age 70 if they are in good overall health and will use kidneys from donors up to age 70.